-Hate doing dishes, short on time and love pasta?
-Make this vegan one pot pasta puttanesca recipe.
-Linguini, olives, capers, cherry tomatoes, garlic and parsley cook up to a flavorful and rich plant-based meal that’ll be done in less than 15 minutes.
+Hate doing dishes and short on time?
+Make this one pot linguini puttanesca without anchovies.
+Linguini, olives, capers, cherry tomatoes, garlic and parsley cook up to a flavorful and rich meal that’ll be done in less than 15 minutes.

 Did I mention this entire recipe is cooked on high heat?
 My kind of recipe, let me tell you.